Last Updated: May 12, 2026

 - Nitrite: This is produced when ammonia is broken down and is toxic also.

-- Nitrate: It is recommended to have no more than 40ppm of nitrate in your water.
+- Nitrate: I recommend you have no more than 40ppm of nitrate in your water.

 How to Set Up Your Fish Tank